Pet Shop Boys: Style and image

-In 2020, BBC journalist Nick Levine noted that they still maintain a somewhat "detached and ambivalent approach" to their success, which also shows in their low profile on social media.
+In 2020, BBC journalist Nick Levine noted that Pet Shop Boys still maintain a somewhat "detached and ambivalent approach" to their success, which also shows in their low profile on social media.
 Music journalist Steve Harnell described them as having both an "ear for commerciality" and the desire to create "something more highbrow".
 He also described Tennant's lyrics as showing a "love for language", which Tennant sparkles with sometimes quite-obscure cultural references.
 Their music in the 1980s was inspired by dance music in gay clubs but transformed into a "very British and brainy brand of pop music, shot through with a streak of social comment so subtly done that people frequently missed the point entirely."

 Lowe said in a 1986 Entertainment Tonight interview that he doesn't "like country and western.
 I don't like rock music, I don't like rockabilly or rock and roll particularly.
 I don't like much, really, do I?
 But what I do like, I love passionately.
 The quote was subsequently sampled in the song "Paninaro".
 The 1997 B-side "How I Learned to Hate Rock and Roll", and their early 1990s songs "DJ Culture", "Can You Forgive Her?" and "How Can You Expect to Be Taken Seriously?" continued this sentiment.
 They are still known for openly criticising trends in the music business, such as reality television music shows in 2010 ("it's so awful and negative and stifling, and so un-pop").

 Their band dynamic has played a role in their public image.
 Early in their career, the duo were frequently accused of lacking stage presence, said to be a deliberate reaction to the hyper-cheerful music of the time, demonstrated by bands such as Wham!.
 A typical early performance featured Lowe in the background playing the bassline on a Fairlight synthesiser keyboard and Tennant singing, but otherwise passive, in the foreground.
 Tennant and Lowe both became well known for standing still throughout performances.
 In a 2016 interview, Chris Lowe said the duo's live performances were a response to the music scene in the 1980s: "Everyone was so active.
 It was a big party where everyone was having a great time and smiling at the camera.
 Thumbs aloft!
 We just didn't want to do that.
 So we ignored the cameras and the jollity of the situations.
 Let's face it, it's easier to stand stock-still isn't it?".